Jean-003/Proffesional_README_Generator/README.md

 Sections entitled:

-Description
+-Description
-Table of Contents
+-Table of Contents
-Installation
+-Installation
-Usage
+-Usage
-License
+-License
-Contributing
+-Contributing
-Tests
+-Tests
-Questions
+-Questions

 User should run the following command in their terminal or their GitBash: